-The trekking represents one of our personal favourite experiences in the country.
-Medidative walks through rural Ethiopia conclude at the simple stone and thatch guesthouses perched on the escarpment edge.
+The community trekking in Lalibela represents one of our personal favourite experiences in the country.
+Meditative walks through rural Ethiopia conclude at the simple stone and thatch guesthouses perched on the escarpment edge.

 The cost of each community trek is broken down into three parts: 25% administration costs, 25% guiding costs and 55% to the local host communities.

-The easiest way to get a taste of the highlands on foot is to trek either from Lalibela, or from Asheton Maryam to Hudad Lodge.
-You can base yourself there for a night or two, walking out towards Mount Abuna Yoseph, at 4,284 metres a substantial challenge, or traverse the escarpment on a 35km trek to Yimrehanna Kristos.
-If you would love to experience the view, but don’t want to walk, this is also possible.
-Most of the way is now accessible by vehicle, but the last 30 minutes or so must be on foot (or by mule).
+The easiest way to get a taste of the highlands on foot is to trek from Lalibela or from Asheton Maryam to Hudad Lodge.
+You can base yourself there for a night or two, walking out towards Mount Abuna Yoseph - at 4,284 metres a substantial challenge - or traverse the escarpment on a 35km trek to Yimrehanna Kristos.
+If you want to experience the view, but don’t want to walk, most of the way is now accessible by vehicle, but the last 30 minutes or so must be on foot (or by mule).